SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### *RaceRoom Racing Experience*

 *RaceRoom Racing Experience* does not provide any data interface for initial setup information.
-So you must take care, that everything is entered correctly into the settings tool, before you had out onto the track.
+So you must take care, that everything is entered correctly into the settings tool, before you head out onto the track.
 On the other hand, the support for pitstop settings is quite limited in *RaceRoom Racing Experience*, so you might skip tyre pressures and dry vs. wet tyre considerations alltogether.

 ### Race & Setup database